redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

+    > Based on your test results, the application will require approximately **10,780 RU/s** of throughput capacity:
+    >
+    > - **Expected writes per second**: 200
+    > - **Expected reads per second**: 800
+    > - **Write cost**: 49.9 RU (creating a member document)
+    > - **Read cost**: 1 RU (direct read with id and partition key)
+    > - **Estimated load**: (49.9 × 200) + (1 × 800) = **10,780 RU/s**
+    >
-    > You should see the total throughput needed for our application based on our estimates.
-This can then be used to guide how much throughput to provision for the application.
-To get the most accurate estimate for RU/s needs for your applications, you can follow the same pattern to estimate RU/s needs for every operation in your application multiplied by the number of those operations you expect per second.
-Alternatively you can use the Metrics tab in the portal to measure average throughput.
+    > This calculation demonstrates how to size your Cosmos DB throughput for expected workloads.
+To get the most accurate estimate for RU/s needs for your applications, follow the same pattern: measure the RU cost for each operation type, multiply by the expected frequency per second, and sum across all operations.
+Alternatively, you can use the **Metrics** tab in the Azure portal to measure actual average throughput for existing applications.

 ### Adjusting for Usage Patterns

 Many applications have workloads that vary over time in a predictable way.
+Programmatically adjusting throughput allows you to optimize costs while maintaining performance.

+**When to use programmatic throughput adjustment:**

+1. **Time-based workload patterns**:
-For example, business applications that have a heavy workload during a 9-5 business day but minimal usage outside of those hours.
-Cosmos throughput settings can also be varied to match this type of usage pattern.
+   - Business applications with heavy workload during business hours (9-5) but minimal usage overnight
+   - E-commerce sites with peak traffic during sales events or holiday seasons
+   - Reporting systems that process batches at specific times (end of day, monthly)

+2. **Event-driven scaling**:
+   - Data migration operations requiring temporary throughput increases
+   - Batch processing jobs that need higher throughput during execution
+   - Scheduled maintenance windows requiring reduced throughput

+3. **Cost optimization strategies**:
+   - Scale down during known low-traffic periods to reduce costs
+   - Scale up proactively before anticipated load increases
+   - Respond to monitoring alerts when approaching RU limits

+4. **When NOT to use programmatic adjustment**:
+   - For unpredictable, rapidly changing workloads → Use **autoscale** instead
+   - For steady-state workloads → Use fixed **manual** throughput
+   - When you need instant scaling → Autoscale responds faster than programmatic changes

+**Important**: Throughput changes take time to propagate (typically seconds to minutes depending on scale).
+Plan adjustments ahead of anticipated load changes rather than reacting in real-time.
+For automatic, immediate scaling, configure **autoscale throughput** instead of manual programmatic adjustments.

 1. Locate the `Main` method and comment out the last line and add a new line `await UpdateThroughput(peopleContainer);` so it looks like this: